Catherine has been living in Orlando, Florida since 1995. She loves living there, but wouldn't recommend it to everyone.

-20 Reasons Not to Move to Florida
+Why Everyone Wants to Move to Florida

-Are you thinking of moving to Florida?
-Think again.
 It’s not all sunshine, seashore, and smiles.
 Here are 20 reasons not to move to Florida.

-2. Too many tourists come to Florida.
+2. Too Many Tourists Come to Florida.

 Traffic will be even worse as I-4 undergoes a major renovation to add additional lanes.
 The renovation will take six years (2015–2021).

 I hear I-95, around the Miami area, is just as bad.

 4. Florida Has Bad Gun Policies.

 George Zimmerman, the man who was acquitted for his murder of Trayvon Martin, an unarmed teenager, is not the only trigger-happy fool in Florida.
 Two other notorious cases come to mind.
 Curtis Reeves shot and killed an unarmed young father in a movie theater because he was texting during the previews, and Michael Dunn shot into a van full of teenagers, killing one, because they were playing their music too loud.
 The former received a life sentence, so you will be safe from him at least.
 However, Florida has a "Stand Your Gound" law, which some people interpret as a license to kill.